Platform Docs

 EventDescriptionWhen Sent

-delivery.createdNew delivery createdImmediately after creation
+delivery.createdNew delivery bookedImmediately after successful booking

-delivery.status_updatedDelivery status changedWhen status changes
+delivery.status_updatedDelivery status changedWhen status transitions (e.g. accepted to arriving)

-delivery.completedDelivery completed successfullyWhen delivery reaches completed status
+delivery.completedDelivery completedWhen delivery reaches destination

-delivery.cancelledDelivery was cancelledWhen delivery is cancelled
+delivery.cancelledDelivery cancelledWhen delivery is cancelled by user or provider

-delivery.failedDelivery failedWhen delivery fails
+delivery.failedDelivery failedWhen delivery fails (no driver, payment issue, etc.)

 Webhook Payload